ranerane/alx-low_level_programming/README.md

-This file contains all about C programming
+# All about C programming